iqrasafdarr/MedVisionAI/README.md

 # 5. Interactive Gradio Demo

-MedVisionAI provides an interactive interface using Gradio.
+MedVisionAI provides an interactive interface built with Gradio.

-The current demo accepts an image and returns:
+The current demonstration accepts an image and returns:

 * predicted tumor class
 * classification confidence